Christine-Anderson/away-mission-manager/README.md

 - remove crew members from the away mission team
 - select a crew member and get stats on the crew member, for example, rank and division
 - emergency beam out the away team
-- have the option to the current starship data when I select the quit option from the application menu
+- have the option to save the current starship data when I select the quit option from the application menu
-- have the option to the previous starship data when I start the application
+- have the option to load the previous starship data when I start the application

 //TODO add instructions to grader